 You can also use third-party services like Pingdom, which will monitor your SMTP server and alert you if it goes down.

-Your email server logs will often contain error messages that can provide clues about the cause of the outage.
+Your email server logs will often contain error messages that can provide clues about why your emails failed.
 Make sure to review your Easy WP SMTP email log if you suspect that your emails aren’t getting through.

 And don’t forget you can also set up email failure alerts so you’ll know as soon as there’s a problem.